Tips on choosing health insurance during open enrollment

 Under the Affordable Care Act, the maximum annual contribution on these accounts is currently $2,600.
 Keep in mind that you would forfeit any funds from this account that you don't use during a certain period, usually within 12 months, set by your employer unless the FSA has a carryover provision.
 That's why it's important to calculate carefully how much you think you'll spend on out-of-pocket health care expenses.
 Ask your benefits department for your company's list of eligible expenses.

-5. Explore other plan options
+5. Explore other health insurance plan options

 If you're married or have a partner, compare your health care plan choices to those offered by your spouse or domestic partner's employer or the health care exchanges.
 After crunching the numbers, it may make more sense to switch to their health insurance plan.
 Remember, open enrollment is your opportunity to make this transition.
 Otherwise, you will likely need to wait until a "qualifying event," such as the birth of a baby.